web-platform-tests/wpt.fyi/README.md

 This will build dependencies and start the Google App Engine development server inside `wptd-dev-instance`.

-With the webserver running, you'll also need to populate the app datastore with some initial data.
+Meanwhile, you'll also need to populate the app datastore with some initial data.
 In another terminal, execute the script which leverages `util/populate_dev_data.go` by running:

 ```sh